TrellixVulnTeam/Oilman-Manim-Tools_UM07/README.md

 * animation output GUI (Support 4K 60 fps output)
 * fonts.py for easier access to fonts
 ## Requirements
-* Only works on Windows, you may change some codes in order to use it on other platforms.
+* Only tested on Windows, you may change some codes in order to use it on other platforms.
 * Comes with python environment in the `\venv` folder.
 * You still need to install manim dependencies by yourself.
 FFMPEG, LaTex, OpenGL, etc, see [here](https://github.com/3b1b/manim#installation).
 * No fonts included you need to download and install some fonts by yourself.
 (Source Han, Source Cod, etc)